 Securus Announces the Appointment of a Director of Recidivism and Reentry

 DALLAS, TX February 25, 2017/PRNewswire/ — Securus Technologies, a leading provider of civil and criminal justice technology solutions for public safety, investigation, corrections and monitoring, announces the appointment of a Director of Recidivism and Reentry.
 “Too often, too many offenders return to jail or prison.
-State prisons and county jails are trying to tackle this ongoing problem and improve the lives of inmates and friends and family members.
+State prisons and county jails are trying to tackle this ongoing problem and improve the lives of Incarcerated Individuals and friends and family members.
 While significant steps are underway, Securus continues to invest significant resources to assist our facility customers with solutions,” said Richard A. “Rick” Smith, CEO of Securus Technologies.
-“The appointment of Dawn Freeman as the Director of Recidivism and Reentry will be utilized to partner with the industry to find ways we can help inmates returning to society in a meaningful, productive way thus reducing recidivism rates.”
+“The appointment of Dawn Freeman as the Director of Recidivism and Reentry will be utilized to partner with the industry to find ways we can help Incarcerated Individuals returning to society in a meaningful, productive way thus reducing recidivism rates.”
 So far, Securus has taken these industry-leading steps: